-ToWe facilitate the thoughtful development of Wilsonville's visitor economy for the benefit of our visitors and partners, and to enhance the quality of life for all resident and non-resident workers those who live and work in the community.
+To facilitate the thoughtful development of Wilsonville's visitor economy for the benefit of visitors and partners, and to enhance the quality of life for those who live and work in the community.

 Target Markets

 This strategy is intended to enhance the value and reputation of the city among target audiences.
 For the purposes of marketing communications the demographic and geographic characteristics of each target audience should be refined each year according the available budgets, opportunities, and events.
 The target audiences may change as new developments are introduced in the city and the emphasis of partners, competitor activity, and marketing budgets change.